vaclav-dvorak/game-of-life/README.md

 # Conway's game of life

 this is real simple implementation of game of life.
-Its just a small exercise with express.
+Its just a small exercise with vite.

 🌐website: <https://vd-game-of-life.herokuapp.com/>